Class Themes & Dates:

-• Sept 19 – Nov 21, 2014 at the amazing Lewis Creek Park in Bellevue: (wait listed, but please email us to check on availability) Homeschool Series of Plant Craft & Carving Classes from Fridays from 10:30-1:00 for ages 8-17 who can handle woodworking tools, plus helpers ages 7 and under by special acceptance, can join us for a special series of classes taking place at the Lewis Creek Park in Bellevue.
-Cost is $200 per child if paid in advance for the entire series including materials, or $25 per class if visiting class-by-class.
+• Sept 19 – Nov 21, 2014 at Lewis Creek Park in Bellevue: (wait listed, but please email us to check on availability) Homeschool Series of Plant Craft & Carving Classes from Fridays from 10:30-1:00 for ages 9-13 who can handle woodworking tools.
+Cost is $200 per child, paid in advance, for the entire series including materials, or $25 per class if visiting class-by-class (observation only).
 Click here for registration options.
-Deadline is the first day of class, but minimum of 10 students must register by September 12th to avoid cancelation.
 The itinerary includes:

 Sep 19 – Weaving Cattail;

 Oct 10 – Shaping Bows;

 Oct 24 – Flintknapping Arrowheads; Using Sinew & Pitch Glue